RyanMan56/nvim-config/README.md

 # nvim-config

-Custom neovim config.
+Custom neovim config based on [The Primeagen's nvim config](https://youtu.be/w7i4amO_zaE).
 This is a clone of my `~/.config/nvim` folder

 ## Keep in mind
 - leader is an empty space